Certora/Documentation/docs/cvl/expr.md

 There are several additional features that can be used when calling contract functions (including calling them through {ref}`method variables <method-type>`).

-The method name can optionally be prefixed by a contract name.
+The method name can optionally be prefixed by a contract name (introduced via a {ref}`using statement <using-stmt>`).
 If a contract is not explicitly named, the method will be called with `currentContract` as the receiver.

 It is possible for multiple contract methods to match the method call.
 This can happen in two ways: